Virgula0/H.D.S/README.md

 **Default credentials:** `admin:test1234`
 This account can be used on the frontend to upload and submit WPA handshakes for cracking.

-> While the software is primarily designed for **Linux**, GPU capabilities can potentially be shared with a containerized `client` via **WSL** on Windows.
-Future improvements may include native support for additional operating systems.
+> While the software is primarily designed for **Linux**, GPU capabilities can potentially be shared with a `client` via **WSL** on Windows.
+Future improvements may include native support for additional operating systems but it has tested out to work with both containers and compiled code from **WSL** (version 2).

 ---